esn-sweden/members/README.md

-# ESN Sweden Members
+# Membership Statistics

-A tool to get member information from a list of personal identification numbers.
+Get basic statistics about your members from their personal identity numbers.